blinkdog/7drl-2015/README.md

 * 095 - BSOD
 * 079 - All(?) sound effects
 * 076 - Lifts that ensure all decks can be accessed
+* 070 - Main game display with borrowed tileset

 ## Thanks
-* Dave Glowacki and David Schultz, for assistance with the deck accessibility algorithm idea.
+* Thank you to Dave Glowacki and David Schultz, for assistance with the deck accessibility algorithm idea.
 Piss-poor implementation to be blamed completely on @blinkdog.
+* `img/terminal8x8.png` borrowed from [Necromancer Simulator 2014](https://github.com/maqqr/7drl2014)
+then given an alpha channel to make it usable as rot.js tileset